amiraliio/whosTurn/Readme.md

+# Who's Turn

-# A simple slack command app to show content from a TXT file random or sequentially written in Go
+A simple slack command app to show content from a TXT file random or sequentially written in Go